 The company has previously entered into early retirement agreements for some of its executives.
 The agreements have always been entered into in accordance with the current ownership reports from the state.
 There are currently various different schemes, depending on when they were signed.
-The newest agreements entail the opportunity for early retirement from the age of 65, but with reciprocal rights for employees in corporate management to request retirement from the age of 63.
+Some agreements include the opportunity for retirement from the age of 65, but with the reciprocal right for KONGSBERG and employees in the corporate executive management to request early retirement from the age of 63.
 Benefits are equal to 65 per cent of the annual wage, based on a minimum of 15 contribution years.
 If the employee retires between the ages of 63 and 65, however, this will lead to reduced pension earnings in the defined contribution pension scheme, that will apply from the age of 67 years.
-These agreements apply to four members of corporate executive management.
+These agreements were terminated for new senior executives in 2013 and now apply to four members of the corporate executive management, including the Chief Executive Officer.
 One of the corporate executive management members has an older agreement, active from the age of 60.
 Assuming at least a 10-year earning period, the benefit is 90 per cent of salary from the age of 60, reducing in 10 per cent steps per year to 60 per cent of salary from the ages of 63 to 67.
-Correspondingly, two executive vice presidents have agreements entitling them to retire from 62.
+Similarly, a group executive vice president has an agreement to retire at the age of 62.
 Assuming at least a 15-years earning period, the benefit is 65 per cent of salary up to the age of 67.
 These older schemes were discontinued in 2006 and 2008, respectively.
-One of the corporate executive management members has, for the part of their salary that exceeds 12G, a contribution of 12 per cent of their salary.
-The CEO has an agreement about early retirement of NOK 1,796,803 per year from the ages of 65 to 67.
-The CEO and KONGSBERG can mutually require resignation with early retirement from the age of 63 or 64 years, and then with NOK 1,668,460 or NOK 1,732,632 per year, respectively, up to the age of 65.
-Early retirement pensions are regulated annually in line with pensions paid out from National Insurance.
-All figures apply as at 31 December 2015.
+One of the corporate executive management members has, for the part of their salary that exceeds 12G, an extra contribution of 12 per cent of their salary.
+This scheme was discontinued for new senior executives in 2015.